 One of the biggest mental hurdles (that is least addressed!) is preparing for the emotions of retirement.
 Keep in mind your mental health.

-Read a book about retirement: There is a lot of helpful advice and insight you can gain from a book especially about retiring.
+Read a book about retirement: There is a lot of helpful advice and insight you can gain from a book, especially about retiring.
 Try Life Is in the Transitions: Mastering Change at Any Age or The Best Is Yet To Be: Discovering the Secret to a Creative, Happy Retirement

 Some possible ideas could be: serving on a local community board, volunteering at your grandkids’ school, starting a quilting group, or even just designating one day a week where you help others.
-Don’t wait until you are bored and unsettled, think about what you want to do and start the wheels in motion now.
+Don’t wait until you are bored and unsettled; think about what you want to do and start the wheels in motion now.

 Consider These Ideas For Retirement Planning